 Includes: sufficient causes for closing or suspending a programme; discussion and documentation of proposed course closure

-The following reasons may be regarded as a sufficient cause for closing or suspending a programme:
+Whilst not exhaustive, the following reasons may be regarded as a sufficient cause for closing or suspending a programme of study:

 - Staff involved in teaching the programme are temporarily or permanently unavailable and it is unduly difficult or impossible to replace them

 - External bodies make changes that lead to a recommendation to close or suspend the programme